jo/couchdb-best-practices/README.md

 }
 ```

-The response includes a replication id (which can also be optained from
+The response includes a replication id (which can also be obtained from
 `_active_tasks`):

 ```json